Published on September 20, 2024 at 12 p.m. by G. Allan Taylor

 One emphasis was constructing studios large enough to accommodate Step Sing groups that previously staged some of their practices off-campus.
 “This facility has a ton of space, and it’s smartly designed with multiple workout areas,” Madsen said.
 “We wanted to give everyone the opportunity to find that little pocket area where they feel comfortable.
 Sometimes facilities just have one huge workout space, which can be very intimidating.”

-Encompassing intramural sports, events and lounge spaces, along with renovations to the Samford CARES counseling facilities, the complex reveals a purposeful blueprint encouraging the holistic wellness of Samford students in mind, body and spirit.
+Encompassing intramural sports, events and lounge spaces, along with renovations to the CARES counseling facilities, the complex reveals a purposeful blueprint encouraging the holistic wellness of Samford students in mind, body and spirit.

 “By Samford really investing in a wellness district with facilities and resources, we are sending a message to students that their health matters and the best health is integrated health,” said April Robinson, assistant vice president of student development and support.
 “Samford's mission is to nurture persons, and we are committed to nurturing the whole person.”